makersacademy/takeaway-challenge/README.md

-Must initialize an order class with a menu instance
+Must initialize an order class with a menu instance.

 Original link